angular-ui/bootstrap/src/popover/docs/readme.md

 Like the Bootstrap jQuery plugin, the popover **requires** the tooltip module.

+There are two versions of the popover: `popover` and `popover-template`:

+- `popover` takes text only and will escape any HTML provided for the popover body.
+- `popover-template` takes text that specifies the location of a template to use for the popover body.

 The popover directives provides several optional attributes to control how it will display: